vippsas/vipps-ecom-api-v1/README.md

 # Vipps eCommerce API, version 1

-Legacy eCommerce API, superseded by version 2: https://github.com/vippsas/vipps-ecom-api
+Vipps eCommerce API v1, superseded by version 2: https://github.com/vippsas/vipps-ecom-api
+**If starting new development, we strongly urge you to look at if v2 fits your needs before contemplating using v1.**

 Documentation provided for reference.